certara/pyDarwin/docs/Glossary.rst

 and a bit string of [1,1] isn't permitted.
 This eliminates running the same model (from different bit strings).
 The minimal binary representation is used for the downhill and local 2 bit search.

-The minimal binary is on contrast to the :ref:`full binary <full binary>`.
+The minimal binary is in contrast to the :ref:`full binary <full binary>`.

 .. _Niche Penalty: